BEV: $140.00/year ($11.67/month)

 I-84 is one of Idaho's designated NEVI Alternative Fuel Corridors.
 OEMR's NEVI rules note corridor sites must be within one mile of the route and generally every 50 miles, so I-84 deployment progress is a direct indicator of fast-charge stop spacing for most southwest-to-southeast Idaho road trips.

 Start with your actual service territory utility: Idaho Power, Rocky Mountain Power, Avista, or your local co-op/municipal utility.
-Idaho PUC and OEMR utility resources show that tariff structures vary materially across these territories, so charger ROI should be modeled with your own utility's current rate sheet, not a statewide average only.
+Idaho PUC and OEMR utility resources show that tariff structures vary across these territories, so charger ROI should be modeled with your own utility's current rate sheet, not a statewide average only.

 Enter your ZIP code and EV model to get a personalized monthly charging estimate in under 30 seconds.